dotlang/language/README.md

 ```

 *Closure*: All anonymous function and classes, have a `this` which will point to a read-only set of local variables in the enclosing method (including input arguments).
 If you need access to the parent class in your anonymous function, define a local variable of appropriate type in the enclosing method.

+If the interface has only one method and `x` is an anonymouse function of that type, `x(args)` will invoke that single method.

 ###Enum type